nemethviktor/GeoTagNinja/readme.md

 ## Known Issues

 - There is a likelihood that the app will struggle to read file data if your files are kept in folders with accent marks (umlauts, non-standard English, Asian, Russian, Unicode, etc. characters) in the path and/or filename.
-This is a limitation of exifTool + cmd.
+This is a limitation of ExifTool + cmd.
 If you encounter a problem, move your files to something like "C:\temp" and see if it works better.
-	- On top of that above exifTool has a hard limit of 260 characters for file names including paths.
+	- On top of that above ExifTool has a hard limit of 260 characters for file names including paths.
 Anything beyond that will fail.
 Again, rename your files or temporarily move them to C:\temp if this is an issue.
 Unicode (e.g. most Chinese and other Asian) characters have an up to 4-byte size per character.
 This is to say you'll run into errors with these files more often than not.
 	- Alternatively, you can enable [this](https://stackoverflow.com/questions/56419639/what-does-beta-use-unicode-utf-8-for-worldwide-language-support-actually-do) feature if you're running v1903 Windows 10 or later but it may have some unwanted effects so keep an eye out for changes caused by it.
 - The API has its rather odd ways of dealing with the "City" tag [not the least because there isn't such a tag in the API].
 	- For a detailed rundown on the above see the code if interested + an overall discussion [here](https://github.com/nemethviktor/GeoTagNinja/issues/38)